 Screen size or screen resolution is defined as the clarity of the picture or text displayed on the laptop screen.
 The resolution usually depends upon the resolution that your monitor supports.

 At higher resolutions, i.e., 1600×1200 pixels, images appear sharper, termed as high-resolution items share the smaller objects appear in increased clarity and quality.
-In a lower resolution, 800×600 pixels, very few items fit on the screen and appear larger, whereas smaller items are not recognizable.
+On the other hand, in a lower resolution, 800×600 pixels, very few items fit on the screen and appear larger, whereas smaller items are not recognizable.

 It is observed that CRT monitors display resolution of 1024 into 768 pixels or 800 into 600 pixels that work perfectly in different resolutions.
 LCD monitors and laptop screens support high resolutions and perform well at a specific resolution whenever needed.
-In simple ways, we can say that if the monitor is larger, then the resolution will be higher.
-The increase or decrease of screen resolution depends on the capability and the size of your laptop monitor and the video card type present on your laptop.
+In simple ways, we can say that the resolution will be higher if the monitor is larger.
+The increase or decrease of screen resolution depends on your laptop monitor’s capability and size and the video card type present on your laptop.

 Before enlarging the laptop screen’s resolution, let us know some essential terminologies related to this topic.

 The aspect ratio is defined as a proportional relationship between the display screen’s height and width.
 It is generally expressed in terms of the ratio, which is separated by a colon.
 (X: Y).
 The common aspect ratios of laptop display present in today’s market include 16:10, 16:9, and 3:2.

 The display usually includes the projection screen or surface and the appliance that produces the screen’s required information.